 Liquidity is monitored on at least a monthly basis.
 The risk metrics monitored are based on a combination of LCRs and whether any minimum cash limits required under the Investment Management Agreement ("IMA") have been breached.
-The LCR compares the assets that could be realised for cash by the end of the following business day with projected stressed gross outgo.
-The ratios are calculated based on three-month forecast cash outflows after applying a 50% stress.
-Two ratios are calculated, the first with cash and government securities as liquidity and a target of 125%.
-The second is a cash only ratio with a target of 33%, equivalent to one month's stressed cash outflow, with no allowance for income from premiums or investments.
+The LCR is a ratio that compares the assets that are available to be realised for cash by the end of the following business day with projected stressed gross outgoings.
+A series of six monthly projections of claims, commission and expenses is used to represent net of reinsurance outgoings and a 22% stress is then applied to the six monthly projections, with a target LCR calculation of 125%.

-C.4.3.
-Liquidity risk concentrations
+C.4.3 Liquidity risk concentrations